enkidevs/curriculum/git/essentials/intro-git/benefits-of-git.md

 Let's talk a bit about what **Git** brings to the table.

-1. Apart from syncing changes, everything can be done locally.
+1. Apart from syncing new changes from other people, everything can be done locally.

 2. Each *clone*[1] has a full history of changes.